LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/README.md

 After the class sessions, you'll have a program for your own (hypothetical) donut store, a number guessing game, a way to make a romantic rectangle of hearts, and program that repeats after you.
 How fun!

-By the end of this module you will have completed <a href="http://cdn.cs50.net/2015/fall/psets/1/pset1/pset1.html#getting_started" target="_blank">Problem Set 1</a>.
+By the end of this module you will have completed [Problem Set 1](./materials/problem-set).
 (If you look now, don't be intimated!
 Throughout the Module we'll walk you through each step of the assignment).

 ***